fidals/shopelectro/README.md

 - wholesale (wholesale algorithms)
 - tests in `refarm-*` applications

-You can run them all it once by running `python manage.py common_tests` command.
+You can run them all at once by running `python manage.py common_tests` command.

-Also, you can run only shopelectro tests by running `python manage.py test`
+Also, you can run shopelectro tests only by running `python manage.py test`

 ### Available managements commands